thzandvl/microhack-sap-data/DataFlowConfig.md

 * Switch to the `Data`View

-### Create an Integration DateSet for the Synapse Sales Orders
+### Create an Integration DataSet for the Synapse Sales Orders
 This dataset will act as the 'sink' in our pipeline.
 * Create an new `Integration DataSet` for the Synapse Sales Orders
 * Select the `SalesOrderHeaders` table